 The medical record must include the assessment of an individual's appropriateness to receive telehealth services by a qualified practitioner, consistent with agency policy and procedure.
-The assessment also must meet all other regulatory requirements depending on the service/level of care including timeliness, material and prescriber credentials.

-Please refer to Magellan's Telehealth Provider Performance Standards for additional guidelines and factors to consider when determining an individual's appropriateness for telehealth.
+Please refer to Magellan's Provider Performance Standards on Telehealth for additional guidelines and factors to consider when determining an individual's appropriateness for telehealth.